Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

 \subsubsection{Effect of $\Delta T$}

-The same test case has also been conducted using the same properties and the assumption that phase change occurs at a temperature range of $\Delta T=20$.
-As evident, results shown in figure \ref{fig:H_5} are not sensitive to allowing the phase change to occur over a temperature range.
+The same test case was calculated using the same properties, but for phase change that occurs over a temperature range $\Delta T=20$.
+The particle resolution is $100\times 100$.
+The results shown in figure \ref{fig:H_5} are not sensitive to allowing the phase change to occur over a temperature range.
+The solidification front here is assumed to be at the liquid fraction of 0.5.